omeka/classic-enduser/docs/Plugins/ExhibitBuilder.md

 ## Shortcodes

-Exhibit Builder adds specific [shortcodes](../Content/Shortcodes.md) to your instal which allow you to call specific exhibits or featured exhibits.
-See the [plugin shortcodes documentation](Plugin_Shortcodes.md) for more information.
+Exhibit Builder adds specific [shortcodes](../Content/Shortcodes.md) to your install, which allow you to call specific exhibits or featured exhibits.

 ### Previous Exhibit Builder Layouts